 Letter above written by Neil Withell - President, Canterbury Pilgrim & Early Settlers Association that was placed in the time capsule with list of the members in year 2000

-Neil Withell [L] President of Canterbury Pilgrims Assoc. & Sir Humphry Wakefield [R] relative of Edward Gibbon Wakefield, who masterminded large scale emigration of the British to New Zealand
+Neil Withell [L] (Then) President of Canterbury Pilgrims Assoc. & Sir Humphry Wakefield [R] relative of Edward Gibbon Wakefield, who masterminded large scale emigration of the British to New Zealand

 Father Peter Williams, with the help of an assistant rings the bell 150 times.
 This bell originally came out on the CHARLOTTE JANE with the pilgrims